What Are Best Practices in Project Management?

 Project Plan Template

 Use this project plan template to create a detailed plan for a project.
-This template allows you to create detailed entries in all phases of a project.
+This template allows you to create detailed entries in all project phases.
 It includes entires for project conception and inititation, definition and planning, launch and execution and performance and monitoring.

 Download Project Plan Template